Nipigon Ice Fest – More Info

 Nipigon River Adventures Lodge 807-621-6342 www.nipigonriveradventures.com

-There is a Pizza Buffet fundraiser event on the Saturday March 3rd at the legion from 6pm-7pm.
-The price will be $15 per person, pay at the door.
-This will include all you can eat pizza, salad and dessert and includes pop/coffee/tea.
+There is a Chili Dinner fundraiser event on the Saturday March 2nd at the legion from 6pm-7pm.
+Cost is $15, and the menu will include a large bowl of Chili (vegetarian option available), salad, buns, dessert, tea/coffee/pop.
 All proceeds go towards next year’s Ice Fest!
 The bar next door will be open as well for those who are age of majority and would like to enjoy a drink.